Tristrams saga ok Ísöndar: Influence

 Tristrams saga was probably the first romance to be translated into Norse, and it started an enthusiasm in the Norse world for such works which was in the course of time to result in a whole genre, the riddarasögur or chivalric sagas.
 The effect of this saga on Icelandic taste in particular has been called revolutionary, and its popularity there lasted through the later Middle Ages and into the seventeenth century.
 Its influence can be seen in the romantic themes in more traditional sagas such as Laxdæla saga and Gunnlaugs saga.
 Most obviously, the 14th-century Tristrams saga ok Ísoddar, though differing in many details from the plot of Brother Robert's version, is thought by most scholars to derive from it, though the nature of the relationship is far from clear.
 The later saga has been called a confused retelling, a burlesque, or a sympathetic parody of the earlier one.

 There are clear echoes of episodes from Brother Robert's saga in later Icelandic ones.
-The story of Tristram constructing an underground vault to house a statue of Ísönd is imitated in Rémundar saga keisarasonar and Þiðreks saga, the latter three times over, and further motifs from Tristrams saga occur in both.
+The story of Tristram constructing an underground vault to house a statue of Ísǫnd is imitated in Rémundar saga keisarasonar and Þiðreks saga, the latter three times over, and further motifs from Tristrams saga occur in both.
 In some cases the influence is open to dispute.
 The entire plot of Kormáks saga may have been inspired by that of Brother Robert's saga; in particular, there are parallels between abduction episodes in the two works, though the story of Lancelot and Guinevere has been proposed as an alternative source.
 The story known as "Spesar þáttr" in Grettis saga is, according to Stefán Einarsson, "almost bodily lifted" from Tristrams saga, though it has more recently been suggested that the influence was indirect, the 14th-century Tristram saga being the direct source.

 Tristrams saga also exercised an influence on the Icelandic folk tradition.
 The 15th-century ballad "Tristrams kvæði" derives from the elder saga while also being related to the younger one in some manner the precise nature of which is disputed.
 Considered the most beautiful contribution to the Tristan legend in Old Norse, it relates how its hero came by his death.
 An Icelandic folktale relating the fortunes of Tistram and Ísól is recorded in multiple versions.
 It appears to derive mainly from Tristrams saga, though there are also similarities with the 14th-century saga and with "Tristrams kvæði".